MarcoSteinke/Python-Machine-Learning-and-Data-Science/README.md

 The term regression defines a process in which you try to find relationships between variables This relationship is used in Machine Learning and statistical modeling.
 There it us used to predict future events.

+#### Linear Regression
+Linear Regression is ONE type of many which estimates the relationship between data-points to create a straight line through all data-points.
+As mentioned before this line can be used to predict future data-points.

+#### Addition to Regression:
+All regressions have the goal to predict future data-points or values.
+Assert that your data can be seen as a set from the Mathematics.
+Then there is a relationship between the cardinality (amount of elements) and the precision of prediction of future data-points or values.
+The higher the cardinality of the data-set, or in other
+words: The bigger the set of data to analyse, the more precise all types of regression get.

+But there are also other factors which manipulate the precision of different types of regression.
+Only a huge amount of data will not lead to a good result from all types of regression.
+You will later learn how to proof if a regression is good or not.

+TO BE CONTINUED